Schema

 Check constraints

 Check constraints ensure field values meet a pre-defined rule.
-For example, you can check that field value is in an allowed range.
+For example, you can check that field values are in an allowed range.

 A document can include an optional ttl (time-to-live) field that contains the document’s expiration timestamp.
 After the ttl timestamp passes, Fauna permanently deletes the document.